Guide to credibility interview

 The purpose of the interview is to establish that you are a genuine student and that your English language ability is at the correct level.

 To ensure you do your best in a credibility interview, you must prepare well and above all be honest and natural with your answers.
+We do not advise you to prepare or read off a script as this can be seen as you not answering truthfully.
+You should listen to the questions carefully and ask the interviewer to repeat a question if you do not understand.
 Questions you might be asked are detailed below.

 Your visa application